com-lihaoyi/sourcecode/README.md

 without tediously tagging every log statement with a unique prefix.
 Furthermore, this happens at compile time, and is thus orders of magnitude faster than getting this information by generating stack traces, and works on Scala.js where stack-inspection does not.
+Lastly, if you want additional information such as method names, class names, or packages to be provided to your logging function, you can easily do so by asking for the `sourcecode.Name` or `sourcecode.FullName` or `sourcecode.Pkg` implicits.

 Enums
 -----